-Jill Faulds discovers the many attractions of the Baltic ports while on board her Crystal Symphony cruise to the region
+Jill Faulds discovers the Baltic with Crystal Symphony

 MY 7-night 'Baltic Getaway' itinerary on board Crystal Symphony to Northern Europe began in Stockholm, Sweden sailing to Tallinn, Estonia, St Petersburg - the cultural capital of Russia - and Helsinki, Finland, arriving finally in Denmark's capital Copenhagen.